 When the Legion was uncovered… when Keira’s plot became known to us, I thought I was going to return home and fight another war.
 In reality, I came to understand that the best way to fight the Yunai wasn’t with traditional warfare, but knowledge itself.

 That was why I formed the Academy of Hope.

 I wanted to teach people how to survive, how to resist, and how to make the Legion trip at every step of the invasion.
-To be frank, I spent most of the first year of the war against the Legion sitting behind a desk, filling out paperwork for the Kirin Tor or helping new academy members settle into their roles within our institution.
+To be frank, I spent most of the first year of the war against the Legion sitting behind a desk, filling out paperwork for the Udirian officials or helping new academy members settle into their roles within our institution.

-This trip.
-Sailing to the broken shore to assault the Tomb of Sargeras… this was the moment that I would stand up from my desk work and make the Legion understand my true power.
+The Academy was moving to the front line.
+All of our knowledge was coming due.
+We were about to cross through the dark doorway and into the realm that the Besherman referred to as the Garage.
+Two Travelers had arrived here, and we knew they were filled to the brim with Yunai forces… Keaira’s Legion.
+From this moment forward I woul stand up from my desk work and make the Legion understand my true power.
 I just hoped, when it was said and done, that I would be capable of finishing the fight.
-Azeroth depended on it.
+Our World Ship depended on it.

 I looked up and saw Fynn at the doorway of my quarters.
 “Hey.
 What’s up?”